Creating a Local Economy

 Omuto Uganda is a non-profit organization made up of a primary school and safari tour company, founded by Moses Muwanguzi, a Christian national born in Uganda.
 He and his wife Dorothy, both orphaned as children, have a passion to make a positive impact by mobilizing their village to ensure that its children are physically, mentally, and spiritually cared for.
 This vision became a reality with the founding of Emmaus School, in the village of Kizigo, providing K-7 education and proper nutrition for the students, all based on a Christian foundation.
-Today, there are 550 children attending school at Emmaus, with 22 faculty members, and 6 support staff providing quality education. more about Omuto
+Today, there nearly 600 children attending school at Emmaus, with 22 faculty members, and 6 support staff providing quality education. more about Omuto

 Mission through Business